ritvaj/b2b-saas-user-activation-analysis/README.md

 **Key Insight:**
 Slow Activators do not struggle with onboarding or navigation.
 Their friction emerges **after feature discovery**, indicating hesitation rather than inability.
+Notably, prolonged hesitation among users who eventually activate suggests that similar post-discovery friction may be preventing other users from activating at all, making this stage a high-leverage intervention point.

 ---